sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

   Usage:  This command will add range of vlan in a list

--Example : The command will create the VLAN "Vlan 100, Vlan 101, Vlan 102, Vlan 103" if these do not already exist.
+  Example : The command will create the VLAN "Vlan 100, Vlan 101, Vlan 102, Vlan 103" if these do not already exist.

    ***This works with deleting multiple VLANs in the same way***
   ```